180D-FW-2023/Team4/README.md

 <img width="1272" alt="Screenshot 2024-02-20 at 1 04 25 PM" src="https://github.com/180D-FW-2023/Team4/assets/29986734/1389a06d-cf47-4135-9a6d-55a5736df61f">

 ## Run the Server:
 With the GUI still running, navigate to the Run Server page and click the button to run it.
+After you hit the button, it may take a few minutes to get booted up and start working.
 While the server is running, you can navigate to the Fall Detection, Recognized Face, and Step Count pages to view subsystem specific output.
 To get a cohesive view of the output, you can also navigate to the Overall Output page.
 Once you are finished running the server, navigate back to the Run Server page and click the Stop server button.

 ## Stopping the GUI
 Once you are finished, you can stop the GUI and exit the virtual environment by running the following commands from the terminal where you started the GUI.